smarsland/origin_money/consent/README.md

-Code for the paper `Tokens for help: the origin of money as a form of reputation' by Marcus Frean and Stephen Marsland.
+Code for the paper `Score-Mediated Mutual Consent and Indirect Reciprocity' by Marcus Frean and Stephen Marsland.

 There are two models:

-(1) Python code for an infinite population, to figure out who the ESS strategies (proposals) were.
+(1) Julia code for an infinite population, based on birth-death Markov chains

-(2) Java code for a finite population model of the same thing, to see whether those ESS could actually evolve themselves from scratch.
+(2) Java code for a finite population

 MIT License

-Copyright (c) 2020 Marcus Frean and Stephen Marsland
+Copyright (c) 2022 Marcus Frean and Stephen Marsland

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal